“Trains,” wrote Scottish poet and scholar Alastair Reid, “are for meditation, for playing out long thought-processes, over and over…”

 Likewise the dining car steward, who avows that he served tea to Iris alone and even offers to show her the receipt.

-Doubt is further cast on Iris’ post planter-concussed memory by the kaleidoscopic visual effects Hitchcock employs from the Iris’ point of view and the intervention of the traveling brain specialist Dr. Hartz (Paul Lukas), who theorizes that Miss Froy was “merely a vivid subjective image.”
+Doubt is further cast on Iris’s post planter-concussed memory by the kaleidoscopic visual effects Hitchcock employs from the Iris’s point of view and the intervention of the traveling brain specialist Dr. Hartz (Paul Lukas), who theorizes that Miss Froy was “merely a vivid subjective image.”

-Unlike many Hitchcock heroines, however, Iris is plucky and determined, and she sets out to find Miss Froy—even if it means, much to the dismay of Charters and Caldicott, stopping the train.
+Iris, however, remains undeterred and sets out to find Miss Froy—even if it means, much to the dismay of Charters and Caldicott, stopping the train.
 She is aided by Gilbert, a folk music scholar played with charm and wit by Michael Redgrave in his film debut.

 The movie speeds along with a sense of verbal and visual humor unique in Hitchcock’s works, and although fun is had at the expense of Americans’ bloated self-importance, the distinctly class-bound English characters take most of the shots (both figuratively and, at the film’s climax, when a perceived threat becomes a real one, literally: “They can’t possibly do anything to us,” exclaims Mr. Todhunter when the train is stopped by a car full of gun-toting Germans.
 “We’re British subjects.”).

 The Lady Vanishes was Hitchcock’s last film for Gaumont British, where he made some of his finest early movies including the original The Man Who Knew Too Much, The 39 Steps and Sabotage.
 In addition to its comedic sensibilities and its strong female characters, The Lady Vanishes is noteworthy in Hitchcock’s career in his lack of involvement with the story’s development.